OVERVIEW OF MY STORY

 - Empowerment workshops in which up to 15 young people are trained as peer educators.
 Individually, in pairs or small groups, they select a text or video extract from the Diary, and create a presentation about Anne Frank, the Holocaust or prejudice today, together with a quiz or other activity to share their learning with others.
 Approximately 4 hours of learning.

-- Peer education in which the peer educators use their presentations and learning activities with fellow students, parents or others in their school or community.
+- Peer education in which the peer educators use their presentations and learning activities with fellow pupils, parents or others in their school or community.
 Organised by the school with Anne Frank Trust support.
 Length and number depend on school wishes and resources.

 - Reflection and creativity workshops for up to 6 young people selected to become Anne Frank Ambassadors.
 The young people reflect on their identities and experiences of discrimination, and find a creative means to tell their story or message so as to communicate empathy and understanding.
 The depth of personal reflection depends on individual needs and school advice.
 The creative means are led by the young people and available resources – e.g. art, creative writing, film or music.
 Approximately 6 hours of learning, plus homework.